Release Jaw tension

-TMJ disorders, teeth grinding, snoring, and sleep apnoea can significantly impact your quality of life, affecting your sleep, breathing, and overall health.
-We use gentle, hands-on techniques to address jaw tension, improve upper airway function, and enhance overall breathing mechanics.
-Our goal is to alleviate pain, improve sleep quality, and promote better overall function, helping you breathe easier and rest more comfortably.
+TMJ disorders, teeth grinding, and jaw pain can significantly impact your quality of life, affecting your sleep, breathing, and overall health.
+We use gentle, hands-on techniques to address jaw tension, jaw pain, improve upper airway function, and enhance overall breathing mechanics.
+Our goal is to alleviate pain, improve sleep quality, and promote better overall function.

 Our osteopaths have further skills in working with patients with the following: